Zilliqa/gozilliqa-sdk/README.md

 ### LaksaGo

-The golang version if zilliqa blockchain library
+The golang version of zilliqa blockchain library

 #### Requirements